Tmumbashu/DSAProject/README.md

 - **SearchContact(name)**: Searches for a contact by name in both the Hash Table and Trie.
 - **DeleteContact(name)**: Deletes a contact by name from both the Hash Table and Trie.
 - **UpdateContact(name, newPhone)**: Updates a contact’s phone number.
-- **SortContacts()**: Sorts contacts alphabetically using the Trie’s inherent order or by sorting the hash table output.
+- **SortContacts()**: Sort contacts alphabetically using the Trie’s inherent order or by sorting the hash table output.

 ### Utility Module
 - **ValidatePhoneNumber(phone)**: Validates the format of a phone number.